SNodeC/snode.c/docs/ai/openai/codex/a1-1-conversation-domain.md

 ## Status and authority

-This document freezes the implementation plan for Phase A1.1.
-It is audit and planning evidence only.
-Commit 1 does not add broad A1.1 runtime coverage and does not promote any registry identity.
+This document records both the frozen Phase A1.1 implementation plan and the final closure of that plan.
+The immutable start-state sections remain Commit 1 audit evidence; the final closure section is regenerated and checked against the live canonical registry after implementation batches B2-B5.

 The audited starting `origin/master` is `a226e3df5efd55b5dbef12cb1760674388909d7c`.
 This matches the expected prompt